mild-run/mild-run-mcp/README.md

 1. **Sign up** at [mild.run](https://mild.run) — free
 2. **Connect Stripe** (paste your restricted API key — `charges:Read` + `refunds:Write` only)
-3. **Connect Telegram** (click a bot link → send one message → verified)
+3. **Connect Telegram** (click a bot link → send one message → verified) or use email approval
 4. **Paste your MCP URL** into your agent platform:

 ```
 https://mcp.mild.run/mcp?mcp_token=YOUR_TOKEN
 ```

 That's it.
-Every sensitive action now requires your tap on Telegram before it fires.
+Every sensitive action now requires your tap before it fires.

 ---